-Whether you want to get in shape as part of a new year’s resolution or for some other reason, starting an exercise program is a daunting prospect.
+Starting a new exercise program is no easy task, whether it’s part of a New Year’s resolution or a recommendation from your doctor.
 The thought of getting up every day and heading to the gym just to sweat and pant for an hour is not something most people aspire to.

-Granted, it’s tough to navigate the wide, confusing world of the fitness-related internet.
-There are literally thousands of different fitness articles out there, many of them contradicting each other.
-But I’m here to tell you right now: exercise doesn’t have to be complicated.
+It’s tough to navigate the confusing world of fitness advice online.
+There are thousands of articles contradicting each other, but the truth is: exercise doesn’t have to be complicated.

-By simply completing a few, basic strengthening moves, 3 times per week, you can improve your health immensely.
-Add to this some walking or another form of light cardiovascular exercise, and you’ll be well on your way to optimal health.
-On top of all of this, if you clean up your diet, I guarantee you will move much closer toward your health goals.
+All you need are a few basic strength-training exercises you can do three times per week to get stronger and build your body.
+Add some walking or light cardio, and you’ll be well on your way to optimal health.
+If you also clean up your diet, you are sure to move much closer toward your goals.

 You’ll also like: